-The 12-Bit Divisor Register
+- 1. The 12-Bit Divisor Register.
 The input Hsync frequencies can accommodate any Hsync as long as the product of the Hsync and the PLL divisor falls within the operating range of the VCO.
-The PLL multiplies the frequency of the Hsync signal, producing pixel clock frequencies in the range of 10 MHz to 140 MHz.
+The PLL multiplies the frequency of the Hsync signal, producing pixel clock frequencies in the range of 10 MHz to 95 MHz.
 The divisor register controls the exact multiplication factor.
-This register may be set to any value between 2 and 4095 as long as the output frequency is within range.

-The 2-Bit VCO Range Register

-To improve the noise performance of the AD9983A, the VCO operating frequency range is divided into four overlapping regions.
+This register may be set to any value between 2 and 4095 as long as the output frequency is within range. - The 2-Bit VCO Range Register.
+To improve the noise performance of the AD9981, the VCO operating frequency range is divided into four overlapping regions.
 The VCO range register sets this operating range.
-The frequency ranges for the four regions are shown in Table 8.
+The frequency ranges for the four regions are shown in Table 7.

-Table 8.
+Table 7.
 VCO Frequency Ranges

 PV1 PV0 Pixel Clock Range (MHz) KVCO Gain (MHz/V)

-0 0 10 to 21 150
+0 0 10-21 150

-0 1 21 to 42 150
+0 1 21-42 150

-1 0 42 to 84 150
+1 0 42-84 150

-1 1 84 to 140 150
+1 1 84-95 150

-The 3-Bit Charge Pump Current Register

-This register varies the current that drives the low pass loop filter.
-The possible current values are listed in Table 9.
+3. The 3-Bit Charge Pump Current Register.
+This register varies the current that drives the low-pass loop filter.
+The possible current values are listed in Table 8.

-Table 9.
+Table 8.
 Charge Pump Current/Control Bits

-Table 7. charge I uni Table 5.
-Charge Fump Current, Control Dits

 lp2 lp1 lp0 Current (μA)

 0 0 0 50

 0 0 1 100

 0 1 0 150

 0 1 1 250

 1 0 0 350

 1 0 1 500

 1 1 0 750

 1 1 1 1500

-The 5-Bit Phase Adjust Register

-The phase of the generated sampling clock can be shifted to locate an optimum sampling point within a clock cycle.
+The 5-Bit Phase Adjust Register.
+The phase of the generated sampling clock may be shifted to locate an optimum sampling point within a clock cycle.
 The phase adjust register provides 32 phase-shift steps of 11.25° each.
 The Hsync signal with an identical phase shift is available through the HSOUT pin.
 Phase adjust is still available if an external pixel clock is used.
-The COAST pin or the internal coast is used to allow the PLL to continue to run at the same frequency in the absence of the incoming Hsync signal or during disturbances in Hsync (such as from equalization pulses).
-This can be used during the vertical sync period or at any other time that the Hsync signal is unavailable.

-The polarity of the coast signal may be set through the coast polarity register (Register 0x18, Bits[6:5]).
-Also, the polarity of the Hsync signal can be set through the Hsync polarity register (Register 0x12, Bits[5:4]).
-For both Hsync and coast, a value of 1 is active high.
-The internal coast function is driven off the Vsync signal, which is typically a time when Hsync signals may be disrupted with extra equalization pulses.
+The COAST pin or the internal Coast is used to allow the PLL to continue to run at the same frequency in the absence of the incoming Hsync signal or during disturbances in Hsync (such as from equalization pulses).
+This may be used during the vertical sync period or at any other time that the Hsync signal is unavailable.
+The polarity of the Coast signal may be set through the Coast polarity register (Register 0x18, Bits [6:5]).
+Also, the polarity of the Hsync signal may be set through the Hsync polarity register (Register 0x12, Bits [5:4]).
+For both Hsync and Coast, a value of 1 is active high.
+The internal Coast function is driven off the Vsync signal, which is typically a time when Hsync signals may be disrupted with extra equalization pulses.

-Table 10.
-Recommended VCO Ran ge and Charge Pum p and Current Settings fo or Standard Display Formats
+Table 9.
+Recommended VCO Range and Charge Pump and Current Settings for Standard Display Formats